 There is no regulation in Oregon that requires landlords to perform a walk-through inspection prior to a tenant moving out.
 With that said, the tenants have a right to request one.
 They also have a right to bring someone to act as a witness during the final inspection process.

-7. Landlords in Oregon have exactly 31 days to return their resident’s security deposit.
+7. Landlords in Oregon have exactly 31 days after the tenant delivers possession to return the security deposit.

-You must also remember to accompany the security deposit with a written accounting of any deductions you’ve made.
+Every landlord must also remember to accompany the security deposit with a written accounting of any deductions they’ve made.
 The written statement must include the reasons for the money deduction and the approximate cost of repairs.

-Tenants can sue for wrongful deductions or wrongful withholding after the tenancy terminates, however.
+If the landlord fails to follow these rules, however, tenants can sue for wrongful deductions or wrongful withholding after the tenancy terminates.
 If the ruling is in their favor, they may be entitled to up to twice the amount of money because it was wrongfully withheld.

-8. Landlords have one of two options after selling their investment property in regards to the resident’s security deposit.
+8. A landlord may utilize one of two options after selling their investment property in regards to the resident’s security deposit.

 The first option is to transfer all the security deposit to the incoming landlord, less allowable deductions.
 You must then provide the tenant with the names and address of the incoming landlord they will rent from.